alariclg/gridsome-source-graphql-prismic/README.md

 The name that should be used to namespace your remote schema when it's merged in, so that it doesn't conflict with any local data.

-For instance, if you put "puppies" your remote schema's data will be available by querying like so:
+For instance, if you put "prismicio" your remote schema's data will be available by querying like so:

 ```
 query {
-  puppies {
+  prismicio {
     helloWorld
   }
 }